 Sophia is now 13 years old and has appeared on Good Morning America, The Today Show, and NPR.
 She has also co-authored a children’s book: The Bug Girl: A True Story to share with others her passion for bugs and insects.

 Bugs and Insects: 8 Fun Activities to do with Grandparents

 As a child, were you fascinated with bugs, insects, or spiders?
 Or were you afraid of those crawly creatures?

 Fascinated or scared, discovering bugs and insects at your grandparent’s house seems to be more fun and less scary (especially when Grandma’s nearby).
-My grandchildren are captivated by them so I created a theme on bugs and bug activities for them.

 Here are some fun ideas all centered around the theme: Bugs and Insects…